-I’m a journalist, editor and communications consultant from Auckland, New Zealand (currently based in Manchester, UK).
+I’m a journalist, editor and communications practitioner from Auckland, New Zealand, currently based in Manchester, UK.
 I write about politics, economics, lifestyle and entertainment, and launched and edit Impolitikal.com, a digital-only publication with a social, political focus.
-I have an MSc in Poverty & Development from the University of Manchester, and have worked on academic projects related to my field of study.
+I have an MSc in Poverty & Development from the University of Manchester, and have worked as a research assistant and communications consultant on academic projects related to this field of study.

 For detail on my work experience, please see my CV.

 I work on a freelance basis for clients in various locations, and am open to relocating if the job fits.
 For information about availability and rates, contact firstname.lastname@example.org.